JPplayground/MidiNoteNameGen/README.md

 - OKW Aggressive Rock
 - OKW Architects

-These are the kits that I own currently and plan on acquiring more in the future.
+These are the kits that I own currently and I do plan on acquiring more in the future.
+However if you would like to see functionality for kits not listed here read the "How To Help" section (no money involved :D )

 [Download the tool](https://raw.githubusercontent.com/pattersonjosh15/MidiNoteNameGen/main/download/MidiNoteNameGen.exe)

 # Presets